Skip to main content

 • Shell - the native side of the app on each platform handling UI and executing side effects

 • App - the main module of the core containing the application logic, especially model changes and side-effects triggered by events.
-App can be composed from modules, each resembling a smaller, simpler app.
+An App can delegate to child apps, mapping Events and Effects.

 • Event - main input for the core, typically triggered by user interaction in the UI